 MRI scans are a little more uncomfortable than CT scans.
 They take longer – often up to an hour.
 You have to lie inside a narrow tube, which is confining and can upset some people with a fear of enclosed spaces (claustrophobia).
 Newer, more open MRI machines can help with this, although the images may not be as sharp in some cases.
 The machine also makes buzzing and clicking noises that some people might find disturbing.
 Some places will provide earplugs to help block this noise out.

-MRI scans can sometimes be useful in people GISTs to help find the extent of the cancer in the abdomen, but usually CT scans are enough.
-MRIs can also be used to look for return of cancer (recurrence) or spread (metastasis) to distant organs, particularly in the brain or spine.
+MRI scans can sometimes be useful in people with GISTs to help find the extent of the cancer in the abdomen, but usually CT scans are enough.
+MRIs can also be used to look for cancer that has come back (recurrence) or spread (metastasis) to distant organs, particularly in the brain or spine.

 Positron emission tomography (PET) scan